labgrid-project/labgrid/doc/configuration.rst

    HTTPVideoStream:
      url: http://192.168.110.11/0.ts

+Arguments:
   - url (str): URI of the IP video stream

 Used by:
   - `HTTPVideoDriver`_